Send Us A Message

 Hair Mineral Analysis: Common Questions

-Hair Mineral Analysis, also known as HTMA, is a powerful diagnostic tool that measures the mineral content and toxic metal accumulation in hair.
-This analytical test provides valuable insights into an individual’s unique metabolic world, revealing intracellular activity that cannot be observed through other tests.
-In this comprehensive guide, we will explore the significance of hair as a tissue for testing, understand why minerals are essential for our overall health, discuss factors that can cause mineral imbalances, and explore the interrelationships between minerals and vitamins.
+In a nutshell, Hair Tissue Mineral Analysis, often abbreviated to HTMA, is a powerful tool that measures the mineral content and toxic metal accumulation in hair.
+It provides valuable insights into an individual’s unique metabolic world, revealing intracellular activity that cannot be observed through other tests.

 Why Use Hair?
 Why Not Blood?